zfu177/clcm3404-group1-game-infra/README.md

 #### Add the IAM Credentials to the Github Actions Secret
 After apply the template, go to AWS Systems Manager Console, retreive the credentials from the SSM parameter "iam_user_ssm_parameter_path", click "Show decrypted value", add the access key and secret key to the GitHub Actions Secrets

+### Add S3 Bucket Name and CloudFront Distribution Id to the Game Repo Pipeline Environment
+Copy the output values from terragrunt apply or terragrunt output, add them to the game repo pipeline script